Tes3awy/MATLAB-Tutorials/README.md

 You have to have a 64-bit machine and Matlab to run the application, and also you must have Matlab 8.5 compiler to make the application work.
 To download Matlab 8.5 compiler visit: http://www.mathworks.com/products/compiler/mcr/

-Download the 8.5 Compiler compatible with your Matlab Version
+Download the 8.5 Compiler compatible with your Matlab Version.

 For any information, feel free to contact me on osaid2512@gmail.com